Kesh-web/Assignment-3-Part-2-NGINX/README.md

     Update the NGINX configuration to include a new server block that serves the files from the `/var/lib/webgen/documents` directory.

-    1. SSH into each of your newly created droplets.

-    2. Open the NGINX configuration file in a text editor:
+    1. Open the NGINX configuration file in a text editor:
         ```sh
         sudo nvim /etc/nginx/sites-available/webgen.conf
         ```

-    3. Add the following server block to the configuration file:
+    2. Add the following server block to the configuration file:
           ```sh
           server {
                 listen 80;